rpesciotta/assist/README.md

 - use 2 different pages with a slider: one for new ticket, one for existing tickets
 - add ui notifications
 - when ticket time to responde is below 1min make it blink and shine
+- upgrade to meteor 1.3
+- make it ios installable app
+- adapt the helpdesk view to work on mobile
+- use mobile notifications instead of just ui notifications